DiDavilaG/academic-kickstart/content/home/dissertation.md

 active = true  # Activate this widget? true/false
 weight = 60  # Order that this section will appear.

-title = "Dissertation"
+title = "Ph.D.
+Dissertation"
-subtitle = "Online Appendix"
+subtitle = ""

 [design]